Rehearsals are contracts.

 Be on time.

-This common courtesy is important.
-When you’re punctual, it helps the rest of the group feel like they are important.
+This common courtesy is essential.
+When you’re punctual, it helps the rest of the group feel like they are crucial.
 It also helps rehearsal go smoothly from the start.
 An added benefit is time to connect before the rehearsal.
-It’s good to visit and talk with team members before the evening begins.
+Visiting and talking with team members before the evening begins is good.

 Be prepared.

-Practice on your own, rehearse together.
-Listen to the music, memorize if you need to, and in general be prepared.
-The rehearsal is only but a few precious moments in everyone’s schedule – so you want to be ready.
+Practice on your own or rehearse together.
+Listen to the music, memorize if you need to, and, in general, be prepared.
+The rehearsal is only a few precious moments in everyone’s schedule, so you want to be ready.

 Be helpful.

-There’s always something to do when the worship team meets up for rehearsal – moving a keyboard, changing batteries, finding a guitar stand or whatever.
-Get your stuff set up and then try to be helpful.
+When the worship team meets for rehearsal, there’s always something to do—moving a keyboard, changing batteries, finding a guitar stand, or whatever.
+Get your stuff set up, and then try to be helpful.
 What else is needed?
 How can I help?

 Be edifying.